htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     to make /dev/shm on Linux private to each job.
 When private, the starter removes any files from the private /dev/shm at job exit time.

-The following macros control if the *condor_startd* daemon should perform backfill computations whenever resources would otherwise be idle.
-See :ref:`admin-manual/setting-up-special-environments:configuring htcondor for running backfill jobs` for details.

 :macro-def:`STARTD_ENFORCE_DISK_LIMITS`
     This boolean value, which is only evaluated on Linux systems, tells the *condor_startd* whether to make an ephemeral filesystem for the